 Interested students must submit (1) a letter of application, (2) a résumé, (3) an anticipated budget, (4) a proposal of no more than three double-spaced pages and (5) two or three letters of recommendation sent to the scholarship committee.
 One letter must be from the thesis or dissertation advisor.
 The proposal should demonstrate that the research involves considerable work with original manuscripts.

-Send inquiries to Dr. Elizabeth Dow at edow1@protonmail.com.
+Send inquiries to Dr. Ellen H. Myers at myers@manuscript.org.
 Send applications and supporting letters to ManuscriptSocietyGrant@manuscript.org.

 Key Dates